My shopping habbits have with out a doubt changed.

 Last year,I remember every trip to mall,I’d have a 100 or so dollars in my pocket and blow almost all of it.

 Now I’m weary about even buying anything over 25…

 My favorite store used to be Metropark and now shifted to Forever 21

 I’m not at the moment, because I spent all my money on a trip in Feb.
-So I’ll just be window shopping until summer when I get a job.posted almost 6 years ago
+So I’ll just be window shopping until summer when I get a job.posted about 6 years ago

 i still shop like theres no tomoro…

 our prime minister sent out our stimulus packages…

 first i got $1000 and then probably 2 months ago i got another $950…(its all in Australian dollars btw)…